superjax/inertial_sense_ros/README.md

 - Magnetomter streaming
 - Barometer streaming
 - Coning and Sculling integral streaming
-- Adjusting rate of streaming on-the-fly
+- Adjusting rate of streaming on-the-fly with dynamic reconfigure

 ## Installation
 This is a ROS package, with the InertialSenseSDK as a submodule, so just create a catkin workspace, clone this into the `src` folder, pull down the submodule and build